suttergustavo/SCC0251_Final_Project/README.md

 sudo pip3 install pillow
 ```

-You will need a program to run .ipynb formats you could use Jupyter or [Colab](https://colab.research.google.com/) from Google
+At last you will need Jupyter if you will run the notebooks.
 ```
 sudo pip3 install jupyter
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Download the repository from Github then open the file [conv_net_approach.ipynb](notebooks/conv_net_approach.ipynb)
+Download the repository from Github and you are good to go.

 ## Running the tests

-Explain how to run the automated tests for this system
+Open the notebook [conv_net_approach.ipynb](notebooks/conv_net_approach.ipynb) on your environment or run the script [train.py](src/train.py) to train the model.

 ## Contributing